The Ultimate In Birding Tours

 Birdquest’s Borneo: Sabah Pheasants & Specialities of Sarawak birding tours to the Sabah and Sarawak States in East Malaysia are definitely ‘Borneo with a Difference’ in that they seek out most of the endemics that are not possible on the classic Sabah itinerary that has been operating for so many years!

-This very different birding tour combines the Klias wetlands and the Ba’kalalan highlands and Paya Maga in Sarawak with the amazing Bulwer’s Pheasants of Trus Madi!
-There are even extensions to take in Bornean Peacock-Pheasant and the very range-restricted Friendly Bush Warbler elsewhere in Sabah.
+This very different birding tour combines the Klias wetlands and the Ba’kalalan highlands and Paya Maga in Sarawak with the amazing Bulwer’s Pheasant and Borneran Peacock-Pheasant hides of Sabah!
+There is even an extension to take in the very range-restricted Friendly Bush Warbler elsewhere in Sabah.

 Borneo – island of head-hunters, orang-utans and mighty Mount Kinabalu, the highest peak between the Himalayas and New Guinea.
 For several centuries after its discovery by Europeans, this great equatorial island remained shrouded in mystery.
 Fables grew up about the ‘Wild Men of Borneo’, the fearsome Dyaks who brought the heads of their enemies back to their longhouses.
 In the 19th century, the island came under British and Dutch colonial rule, passing later, with the exception of the tiny sultanate of Brunei, to newly independent Malaysia and Indonesia.
 Even today settlement is largely confined to coastal areas and much of the interior remains remote.